mattermost-community/focalboard/README.md

     - import the json of the language translation you have just added
     - Add the language code to the `supportedLanguages` array
     - Add another case to the switch case matching the language you added inside `getMessages`
+- Once you are done, you need to update the snapshot by using this command `npm run updatesnapshot`

 ### Staying informed